 Been Somewhere Where They Call you Friend: Check!
 Spend five minutes in Texas and this one is easy to accomplish.

-Been to the San Antone Rodeo: Bucket List – San Antone is another way to pronounce San Antonio, depending on where your from in Texas usually determines your annunciation.
+Been to the San Antone Rodeo: Bucket List – San Antone is another way to pronounce San Antonio, depending on where you’re from in Texas usually determines your annunciation.

-Sing “Everclear” at a Creager Show: Bucket List – I have sang a long at concerts with other performers that can cover this song perfectly.
+Sing “Everclear” at a Creager Show: Bucket List – I have sung a long at concerts with other performers that can cover this song perfectly.

 Seen an El Paso Sunset: Bucket List – This one is similar to Lubbock, I’m just not sure if or when we will ever travel that far west.

 So, there ya have it – my Texas Bucket List.
 What are some of the things you have done in greatest place on earth that you could mark off this list?